Legislative Code

 I. The Curriculum Director or designee(s) shall create a guide to debate jargon found in written paradigms.
 The Board may edit the jargon guide.
 The jargon guide shall be sent to all tournament participants at least 2 days prior to the deadline for judge preference submission.

-B. At least seven preliminary rounds shall be run.
+A. At least seven preliminary rounds shall be run.

-F. Each round shall have three possible topics.
+C. Each round shall have three possible topics.
 Before the preparation period, teams shall strike topics as follows: The Opposition team shall strike one of the three topics, and then the Government team shall strike one of the remaining two.

-XI.6: Tournament Staff
+XI.7: Tournament Staff

 B. The TOC Director shall appoint a Topic Committee, to be comprised of at least three members.
 The TOC Director shall make all efforts to assemble a regionally diverse committee of people with significant experience in writing parliamentary debate resolutions.
-The Topic Committee shall write resolutions for NPDL-TOC.
-The Topic Committee shall designate at least one topic area, which shall be published at least 30 days prior to NPDL-TOC.
-No more than three rounds shall have preannounced topic areas.

 D. For all appointed TOC staff positions listed in this article or in the Equity article (see XIV), the Board shall publicly solicit applications from league members, giving them sufficient time to respond.